Fivefold/SRCNN/README.md

 | MSSSIM |   0.975 | 0.980 |   0.984 | 0.985 | 0.984 | **0.987** |    **0.987** |    **0.987** |

 ## Examples
+* **Ground truth** is the original (ideal) image for comparison with the upscaled versions.
+* **Bicubic** is the ground truth downscaled by a factor of 3 and upscaled by a factor of 3 using simple bicubic interpolation.
+* **SRCNN** is the same as Bicubic but using the trained convolutional neural network.

 |           Ground Truth           |               Bicubic x3               |               SRCNN x3               |
 | :------------------------------: | :------------------------------------: | :----------------------------------: |
 | ![](./Examples/butterfly_GT.png) | ![](Examples/butterfly_bicubic_x3.png) | ![](Examples/butterfly_srcnn_x3.png) |